 It is expected that students will spend approximately 10% of their time learning about the business management procedures used in the practice.
 The goal of this aspect of the clerkship is to expose student to the basics of veterinary practice management, including personnel management, inventory control, ordering procedures, client billing and finances.
 Students should be given time to discuss theses issues with the responsible persons in the practice.
 The supervising veterinarian is expected to explain to the student the basis of client fees and how fees are reviewed.

-- Students will view a Pre-clerkship video which they will access from the PBEC Canvas site at least two-three weeks before their rotation begins.
-After completion of the video the students will contact their Faculty Liaison, which was emailed to you by the program assistant.
+- Students will view a Pre-clerkship PowerPoint presentation which they will access from the PBEC Canvas site at least two-three weeks before their rotation begins.
+After completion of the presentation the students will contact their Faculty Liaison, which was emailed to you by the program assistant.

 - Students are required to keep a daily case log of each individual animal health or management problem encountered during the rotation.